mlanett/performant/README.md

 So relying on the job to execute the finish action is not robust.
 This is partly solved by the cleaner.

-At the same time we need two processes to run continuously.
+We need two standalone processes to run continuously.

 - Sampler:
-    The sampler reads the basic metrics and calculates the long-term average metrics.
+  - The sampler reads the basic metrics and calculates the long-term average metrics.
 - Cleaner:
   - The cleaner checks for jobs which died without executing finish actions.
   - It removes them from the running job set and performs the finish action for them.